Colin Baker: Doctor Who (1984–1986)

 Doctor Who returned to television for its 23rd season in September 1986.
 The season featured a reduction in episodes, was made entirely on video for location scenes and was produced as a 14-episode-long serial called The Trial of a Time Lord.
 This serial was a meta-textual reference to the fact that the series itself was "on trial" at this time.
 In 1986 Baker told an interviewer: "Tom Baker did it for seven years. ...
 There's a part of me which likes to have a tilt at records.
 I would like to think that maybe I'd still be doing it in eight years' time."
-However, later that year Grade agreed to commission another series on the condition that Baker was replaced.
+Later that year the series was recommissioned, but Nathan-Turner was ordered to change the actor playing the Doctor.
+Although sources have attributed this decision to Grade, he denied this in 2022.
 The BBC's Head of Series, Jonathan Powell, later said that the BBC was looking for "one last chance saloon, for an actor who would take off with the public."
-However, Davison argued in 2018 that the decision was more to do with the executives wanting to get rid of Nathan-Turner, saying: "I was upset about what happened, really – because, first of all, it wasn't to do with Colin, I know that.
+Peter Davison argued in 2018 that the decision was more to do with the executives wanting to get rid of Nathan-Turner, saying: "I was upset about what happened, really – because, first of all, it wasn't to do with Colin, I know that.
 It was to do with other issues.
 The power structure in the BBC had changed and they didn't want John Nathan-Turner around is the truth of it."

 Baker was removed from the part after starring in only eleven stories and just short of three years in the series, including the hiatus, making his tenure as the Doctor the shortest at that point.
-After his sacking, Baker was offered a single four-part story that would end in his character's death and subsequent regeneration, but he refused the offer.
-Baker offered to do the entirety of the following season and regenerate at its conclusion, but the BBC never responded to his letter.
+After his sacking, Baker was offered a single four-part story that would end in his character's regeneration, but he refused the offer.
+In response, Baker offered to do the entirety of the following season and regenerate at its conclusion, but the BBC never responded to his letter.
 Instead, his replacement, Sylvester McCoy, played the injured Sixth Doctor in a blonde wig as he regenerates in the opening minutes of Time and the Rani, his face hidden by video effects as the regeneration process occurs.
 In an interview in 2019, Baker expressed regret for not returning for the scene, stating that he was "brutally selfish at the time" and that he was not thinking about the fans.

 On 4 September 2011 at Riverside Studios, Hammersmith, London, Baker accepted the presidency of the Doctor Who Appreciation Society, which had previously been held by Jon Pertwee and Nicholas Courtney.
 He was elected following an online poll of the society's members where he won more votes than all the other candidates combined.